 - Enthusiastic Evangelism

-The Church (universal) was given the Great Commission (Matthew 28:19–20, Mark16:15, Luke 24:47, Acts 1:8).
-Evangelism is the individual Church member’s obedience to the Great Commission, the ministry of reconciliation (2 Corinthians 5:18-20).
+The Church (universal) was given the Great Commission (Matt 28:19–20, Mark 16:15, Luke 24:47, John 20:21, Acts 1:8).
+Evangelism is the individual church member’s obedience to the Great Commission, the ministry of reconciliation (2 Cor 5:18-20).
 Evangelism is a natural overflow of the Christian life and should be a spiritual discipline of every believer.
 Jesus said in Matthew 5:16, “Let your light shine before men, that they may see your good deeds and praise your Father in heaven.”
 Each ministry should include efforts to evangelize the lost.

 - Ministering Mercy